bluefoxr/COINr/paper/paper.md

 # Summary

 Composite indicators (CIs) are aggregations of indicators that aim to measure complex, multi-dimensional and typically socio-economic concepts such as sustainable development [@HDI2020], innovation [@dutta2020global], globalisation [@becker2021exploring], gender equality [@EM2030] and many more.
-Composite indicators are very widely used in policy-making and by international organisations, but are equally well-covered in academic literature [@el2019building; @stefana2021composite; @linden2021_weighting].
+CIs are very widely used in policy-making and by international organisations, but are equally well-covered in academic literature [@el2019building; @stefana2021composite; @linden2021_weighting].
 They are often used to rank and benchmark countries or regions to help direct policy making, but are also frequently used for advocacy [@cobham2015financial].

 The construction of a composite indicator includes a number of statistical and data processing steps.
-The COINr package, introduced in this article, aims to provide a harmonised development environment for composite indicators that includes all common operations from indicator selection, data treatment and imputation up to aggregation, presentation of results and sensitivity analysis. **COINr** enables development, visualisation and exploration of methodological variations, and encourages transparency and reproducibility.
+The *COINr* package, introduced in this article, aims to provide a harmonised development environment for composite indicators that includes all common operations from indicator selection, data treatment and imputation up to aggregation, presentation of results and sensitivity analysis.
+COINr enables development, visualisation and exploration of methodological variations, and encourages transparency and reproducibility.

 # Statement of need